Put Materials on Reserve

 - Library or personally-owned books, videos, CDs, DVDs and copyright compliant photocopies

 - No more than three copies of the same text (shelf space is limited)

 Please bring your fully-prepared reserve materials to the library at least 48 hours before your students will expect to use them.

 What You Need to Do

 - Reserve Material Form

 Please complete and sign a Reserve Material Form, listing all items you will be placing on reserve.
 List the items in the same manner that you will instruct your students to ask for them.
-By signing the Reserve Material Form, this assures you are aware of the provisions of the copyright law and your reserves are in compliance with the law.
-(Consult with a librarian if you have questions regarding copyright law.)
+By signing the Reserve Material Form, this assures you are aware of the provisions of copyright law and your reserves are in compliance.
+Contact the Intellectual Property Committee Chair questions regarding copyright law.
 Please do not have workstudy students sign this form.

 - Photocopied Materials

 - All photocopied materials must be neat, legible, not torn, and in compliance with copyright law.

 - All photocopies must be noted with the faculty member’s name, and course number.